Search

 Surprisingly, a lack of cooling capacity is not the only cause of hot spots.
 Excessive cooling capacity can lead to hot spots.
 How can this happen?

-If 8 cooling units are needed to cool the data center computer room, and 10 or 12 are installed and running, where, of course, each of the 10 or 12 units will be running with less power (than when only 8 cooling units would have been running).
+If 8 cooling units are needed to cool the data center computer room, and 10 or 12 are installed and functioning, where, of course, each of the 10 or 12 units will operate with less power (than when only 8 units of cooling would have worked).
+This leads to a decrease in air supply and load, which in turn leads to additional hot zones in areas with low static pressure (dead zones).

 Eliminating hot spots in the data center